LinuxAtDuke/Intro-To-Linux/README.md

 2. Use tail on the standard dictionary for 500 words and redirect them to your baz file.
 3. Find out the size of each of these files and append that to a new file called sizes.
 4. Now using echo, write the console output "My name is lastname_firstname" into the baz file, replacing the contents in that file.
-5. Using an editor modify the file to add a period at the end of the line.
+5. Using the editor of your choice, modify the file to add a period at the end of the line.
 6. Save the file.
 7. Find out the size of the file and also redirect that to the file called sizes.
 8. Make a new directory called archive, and copy each of the 3 files into the archive.